Attitudes Toward and Experiences of Pregnant Medical Students

 Women certainly face challenges in the general workforce.
 In an experiment by Bernard and Correll, participants believed they were hosting job interviews for high paying, professional jobs (625).
 When given somewhat ambiguous interviewees, participants were more likely to favor nonmothers over mothers.
 Mothers were viewed as significantly less committed and competent than nonmothers (629).
 Based on this information, I predicted that with such a competitive environment, pregnant women may be looked down on by other medical students.

 However, in many of the articles discussing pregnancies and motherhood during medical school, few women mentioned feeling looked down upon by others.
-Alternatively, many of the female doctors, such as Dr. Shruthi Mahalingaiah from Boston University, mentioned self-imposed pressure to keep up with colleagues.
+Alternatively, many of the women doctors, such as Dr. Shruthi Mahalingaiah from Boston University, mentioned self-imposed pressure to keep up with colleagues.
 Dr. Habiba Tunau mentioned worrying about peers looking down on her, but never mentioned actually experiencing it (Tunau).
 Thus, their self- imposed pressure was not due to external judgment from peers, but a preconceived notion that they might experience it.
-Even in 1984, when fewer female students attended medical school, pregnancy did not seem to incur criticism from peers according to Dr. Perri Klass.
+Even in 1984, when fewer women students attended medical school, pregnancy did not seem to incur criticism from peers according to Dr. Perri Klass.
 Dr. Klass, who attended Harvard Medical School, said she felt as though many classmates viewed her as slightly young to have a baby (Klass).
 However, she also mentioned the kindness with which classmates treated her, even implying that sometimes they worried about her pregnancy too much.
-The stories of these women, along with many others, bring to light a common concern of pregnant students – being viewed as less than by their peers.
+The stories of these women, along with many others, bring to light a common concern of pregnant students—being viewed as less than by their peers.
 This pressure to seem committed is not limited to pregnant students.
 As discussed in the book Why Surgeons Struggle with Work-Hour Reforms, residents often work over their designated number of hours (74-91).
 This is often due to their desire to seem competent and fully committed to the job.
 However, the difficulties that come with pregnancy and motherhood could exacerbate this concern and cause pregnant students to be viewed as incompetent.
 It is certainly beneficial to pregnant women that they do not generally seem to receive direct criticism from peers.
 However, the threat of that criticism is still an important stressor.
 As in any competitive workplace, it is important to foster a sense of healthy and uplifting motivation without looking down on those who do not display stereotypical pictures of commitment.

 Another factor that hugely affects pregnant women are the policies, or lack thereof, in many medical schools concerning pregnancy.
 It is often difficult for new mothers to stay on track.
 At many medical schools, pregnant students must take a whole year off and then may continue with the medical class a year below them.
 This is troublesome to many students and puts pregnant women at a disadvantage.
 However, some schools, such as Harvard, now allow the opportunity to work on an academic project or research project during a set time off (“Pregnancy, Childbirth and Adoption during Medical School”).
 This opportunity allows mothers more flexible hours, while also preventing students from falling a whole year behind.
 Some institutions allow maternity leave to be taken from vacation time.
 These policies depend on both the institution and what year the student is in medical school.
 Other helpful policies, like protected pumping times and breastfeeding rooms, are being developed at various institutions.
 In addition to breastfeeding policies, childcare programs are also beneficial (Taylor et al).
 These provisions are promising and extremely helpful and need to be implemented into more medical programs to best support pregnant students.